 Much controversy and debate still surround the effects of high fructose intake in humans.
-Given the data available, it is best to avoid all refined sugar, particularly HFCS for a variety of reasons.
-Excess sugar intake, in any form, has undeniable health implications and is associated with increased body weight, diabetes and other metabolic and cardiovascular disorders.
-Fructose intake is associated with increased risk of pancreatic and small intestinal cancers, and possibly others.
+Given the data available, it is best to avoid all refined sugar, particularly HFCS, for various reasons.
+Excess sugar intake, in any form, has undeniable health implications and is associated with increased body weight, diabetes, and other metabolic and cardiovascular disorders.
+Fructose intake is associated with an increased risk of pancreatic and small intestinal cancers, and possibly others.

 …But High Fructose Corn Syrup is not the only culprit!

 Sugar-Free Sweeteners and other Enemies